Enache-Ionut/Face-Detection/README.md

 # Face-Detection

-Face Detection in Python 2.7 language
+Face Detection in Python 2.7 language using OpenCV